practical-recommender-systems/moviegeek/README.md

 #### [PostGreSQL] Install the Python database driver

-Once the PostGreSQL database is spinning, it’s time for the Python driver.
+Once the PostGreSQL database is spinning, it’s time for the Python driver, which enables Django to talk with the database.
 I recommend using [Psycopg](https://www.psycopg.org/).
 Download it [here](https://pypi.org/project/psycopg2/).
 Install it following these [instructions](https://www.psycopg.org/docs/install.html).

 #### [PostGreSQL] Configure the Django database connection

-If you use a database other than the default one, configure the Django database connection for MovieGEEKS, follow these steps.
+If you use a PostGreSQL (or another db) you need to configure the Django database connection for MovieGEEKS, follow these steps.
 Refer to Django docs here if you need more details.

 Open `prs_project/settings.py`